mehta-lab/reconstruct-order/README.md

 python /ReconstructOrder/workflow/runReconstruction.py --config <your config file>.yml
 ```

-See config/config.yml file for example and explanation.
+See /ReconstructOrder/config/config_example.yml file for an example and explanation of parameters.